+Reading(s)/Textbook(s)/Required Materials (incl. technical requirements, i.e., webcam):

-Reading(s)/Textbook(s): Readings will be drawn from periodicals, arts journals, arts blogs and the regular media.
+Readings will be drawn from periodicals, arts journals, arts blogs and the regular media.
 Readings will be assigned weekly.
-All articles and links will be posted on CUlearn
+All articles and links will be posted on the course site.
+In addition, further videos, course writings and class notes will be posted.